VuinZ/VuinZ/README.md

 ## 💼 My Experience

-So far, I've been involved in 4 game development projects where I took on roles as both a developer and a game artist.
+So far, I've been involved in 9 game development projects where I took on roles as both a developer and a game artist.
 These experiences have equipped me with a well-rounded skill set in the game development process.

-## 🎯 Goals

-My ultimate goal is to create games that not only entertain but also inspire and connect people.
-I'm committed to continuously learning and growing in the field of game development.

 ## 🌱 What I'm Working On

 - Enhancing my skills in game programming and design.
 - Exploring new techniques and technologies in game development.
 - Collaborating on exciting game projects.

-## 📫 How to Reach Me

-I'm always open to connecting with fellow developers, artists, and enthusiasts.
-Feel free to reach out if you want to discuss game development, collaborate on a project, or just chat about the latest trends in the gaming world.

-- [Email] vinnugas@gmail.com
-- [Instagram] vincent.vet

 <!-- ============================================= -->
 <h2>My Tools</h2>